CarpeTelam/cv3-developer-tools/README.md

 2. `npm run setup` Runs the setup to get the appropriate files in place
 3. `npm run extract` Extracts any zip files in the appropriate `./extract/` folder
 4. `npm run update` Updates any templates changed since the last time run
+5. `npm run open` Opens the store's staging URL in Chrome
+6. `npm run dev` Watches for file changes and run update to push changes to CV3 automatically
-5. `npm run clean` Removes any files no longer needed
+7. `npm run clean` Removes any files no longer needed

 ## Features